greenwoodt/shopping-cart/README.md

 - Configuration: lib/interface.rb runs the program, while the spec/interface_spec.rb requires the interface.rb file to conduct tests on the solution code, testing a number of different scenarios.

-- How to run the program
+How to run the program:

 Users must call ruby lib/interface.rb in their terminal to initalize the program.